eWaterCycle/ewatercycle/docs/adding_models.rst

 ===============================

 A model can have different versions.
-A model version in the eWaterCycle Python package corresponds to the tag of Docker image and the version in a Singularity container image filename.
+A model version in the eWaterCycle Python package corresponds to the tag of Docker image and the version in a Apptainer container image filename.
 The version of the container image should preferably be one of release versions of the model code.
 Alternatively the version could be the name of a feature branch or a date.